 To be eligible to present candidates must:

 The Second Part Paediatric Examination is held once a year and comprises of a written and oral component.
-The written section may be taken in cities of Australia and New Zealand or other areas.
-The oral section is held in a single major centre.
+The written section may be taken in cities of Australia and Aotearoa New Zealand or other areas.

 View Exam Reports Below.

 These are two papers each consisting of 15 short answer questions (SAQ).
 The time allowed for each paper is 2.5 hours and this allows approximately ten minutes per SAQ.

 Basic stationery such as pens (blue and/or black pens only), rulers, erasers, and non-programmable calculators, and analogue clocks/watches (must be silent and not internet-capable).
 Answer booklets are provided by the College.

 NOTE: Programmable calculators, personal computers, mobile phones, smart/sport watches, digital clocks/timers with sound and internet capabilities, and other electronic equipment may not be taken into any section of the examination.

 (a) Achieve a total score of at least 50%;

 (b) Not fail more than one section, and